donovanjblake/mcmod-manager/README.md

 `projects.[project-name].game_version`

 `string`: The target Minecraft version for this project.
 May be needed if a project still works, but does not get updated.
+If omitted, use value from `defaults.game_version`.

 `projects.[project-name].loader`

 `string`: The mod loader for this project.
+If omitted, use value from `defaults.loader`.
+For resource packs, use `minecraft`.

 ### Example